Kovelja009/algo_problems/README.md

 `list`

 Notes:
-- we can use 'list' to store all the winning combinations and then for each combination we check whether first player `A` has that combination, hen we check whether the second player `B` has that combination
+- we can use `list` to store all the winning combinations and then for each combination we check whether first player `A` has that combination, hen we check whether the second player `B` has that combination
 - if none of them has the winning combination we check whether the board is full and return `Draw` otherwise we return `Pending`
 ---
 ### [1304.
 Find N Unique Integers Sum up to Zero](https://leetcode.com/problems/find-n-unique-integers-sum-up-to-zero/)